ONTechNITS/RapidHTML/docs/examples/hello_world.rst

 Hello World
 ===========

-The simplest example of a QuickHTML application is a simple "Hello, world!" page.
+The simplest example of a RapidHTML application is a simple "Hello, world!" page.
-This example demonstrates how to create a basic QuickHTML application that serves a single page with a button that, when clicked, sends an AJAX request to the server and updates the page with the response.
+This example demonstrates how to create a basic RapidHTML application that serves a single page with a button that, when clicked, sends an AJAX request to the server and updates the page with the response.

 .. code-block:: python

-    from quickhtml import QuickHTML
+    from rapidhtml import RapidHTML
-    from quickhtml.tags import *
+    from rapidhtml.tags import *

-    app = QuickHTML()
+    app = RapidHTML()

     @app.route('/')
     async def homepage(request):